sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Find And Replace Using Regex
 ----------------------------------------

-Below is a sample workflow which contains ``Find And Replace Using Regex`` processor in Fire Insights.
-It demonstrates usage of ``Find And Replace Using Regex`` node to replace a string pattern with another using Regex Expression.
+Below is a sample workflow which contains the ``Find And Replace Using Regex`` processor in Fire Insights.
+It demonstrates the usage of ``Find And Replace Using Regex`` node to replace a string pattern with another using a Regex Expression.

-It does following processing of data:
+It process the dataset as such:

 *	Reads incoming Dataset
 *	Replaces a string pattern with another using ``Find And Replace Using Regex`` node.
 In this workflows date separator is replced from '-' to '\/'
 * 	Output data is printed using Print node

+**Find and Replace Using Regex Node Example workflow**

 .. figure:: ../../_assets/user-guide/data-preparation/datacleaning/fnrregex-workflow.png
    :alt: datacleaning_userguide